-On the maturity date, a holder of a Note will be entitled to receive the Minimum Redemption Amount of that Note plus a Supplemental Redemption Amount, if any, all as provided below.
+On the maturity date, you will be entitled to receive the sum of the \$10 principal amount per unit plus a Supplemental Redemption Amount, if any, as provided below.
+If the Ending Value is not less than the Starting Value, you will be entitled to receive only the \$10 principal amount per unit of the Notes.

-If the Ending Value is not higher than the Starting Value, a holder of a Note will be entitled to receive only the Minimum Redemption Amount of the Note.
-The price of the Crude Oil Contract must increase by a percentage expected to be between approximately 3.45% and 3.70%, subject to the actual Participation Rate, in order for you to receive at least the \$10 original public offering price per unit.

-Determination of the Redemption Amount
+Determination of the Supplemental Redemption Amount